MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/CurrentCommercial.md

   * Architecture: ARM
   * BSP Version: 2120.0.0.0

+## Additional Information
+* Based on the recent Intel announcement to stop producing the Intel Joule platform, FFUs for Intel Joule were discontinued in the previous release.
+Customers evaluating Intel Joule should identify an alternative platform using one of the other supported SoCs - see [Suggested Boards and SoCs](https://docs.microsoft.com/windows/iot-core/learn-about-hardware/suggestedboards) for a list.

 ## Known Issues
 * F5 driver deployment from Visual Studio does not work on Windows 10 IoT Core.
 Drivers must be manually copied and registered on the device.